Action Park: Visitors

 Since it was closer and slightly cheaper than Six Flags Great Adventure, Action Park attracted many visitors from urban enclaves of the New York metropolitan area.
 Many of them were often from lower-income neighborhoods where they had few, if any, opportunities to swim, much less learn how.
-The park greatly overestimated these abilities, and this was a factor in many accidents, as well as the drownings, according to park officials.
+The park greatly overestimated their abilities, and this was a factor in many accidents, as well as the drownings, according to park officials.
 DeSaye faults management's decision to broaden the customer base by advertising in Spanish-language media as contributing to the accident rate, since few employees spoke Spanish and no written information was made available in that language.

 The staff's indifference to many of the park's own rules led to a similarly lawless culture among visitors, who generally liked the high level of control they had over their experience; as an interviewee in Class Action Park put it, "In a world filled with no, Action Park became the land of yes."
 Those injured were often happy to accept complimentary passes for future visits as compensation.
 Accidents were usually deemed by park employees to be the fault of the riders.
 A state official lamented that many water-slide accidents were due to guests who, in blatant violation of an explicitly posted rule, often discarded their mats midway down the slide and waited at a turn for their friends so they could go down together.

 Since many rides routed their lines so that those waiting could see every previous rider, many played to the audience with risque and bawdy behavior when it did finally come to be their turn.
-The Tarzan Swing in particular was known for outbursts of foul language (not always planned) and exhibitionism as people jumped off the swing in full view of the whole line behind them.
+The Tarzan Swing, in particular, was known for outbursts of foul language and exhibitionism as people jumped off the swing in full view of the whole line behind them.

-Physical altercations sometimes occurred between different groups of visitors, or between visitors and staff.
-The collisions between rafts on the Colorado River ride sometimes resulted in fights, and a large-scale brawl that broke out at the Gladiator Challenge after a patron believed one of the gladiators had been overly rough with him required police intervention.
-The police also were called in on another occasion when a group of visiting bodybuilders threw lifeguards into the pool they were guarding, leading the lifeguards to bring in friends as reinforcements.
+Physical altercations sometimes occurred between different groups of visitors or between visitors and staff.
+Collisions between rafts on the Colorado River ride sometimes resulted in fights, and a large-scale brawl that broke out at the Gladiator Challenge after a patron believed one of the gladiators had been overly rough with him required police intervention.
+The police were also called in on another occasion when a group of visiting bodybuilders threw lifeguards into the pool they were guarding, leading the lifeguards to bring in friends as reinforcements.
 Andy Mulvihill also recalls an occasion when a fight over alleged line jumping spilled outside the park, leading to one participant attempting to escape with an employee being driven home by her mother; the employee decided not to return to work afterwards.